foxtacles/rj_schema/README.md

 # Benchmark
 The main motivation for this gem was that we needed a faster JSON schema validation for our Ruby apps.
 We have been using Ruby JSON Schema Validator for a while (https://github.com/ruby-json-schema/json-schema) but some of our endpoints became unacceptably slow.

 A benchmark to compare various gem performances can be run with: `rake benchmark`.
-This are the results collected on my machine.
+These are the results collected on my machine.

 report | i/s | x
 --- | --- | ---